Geohintonia mexicana Glass & W.A.Fitz Maurice

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Overall, these are very attractive cacti for dish gardens or indoor display.
+Overall, these are very attractive cacti for dish gardens or indoor displays.
 A collection of them is especially attractive, as they look like a collection of balls tossed upon the ground.
-It is critical, however, to never let these cacti be exposed to prolonged periods in water, or even very high humidity.
+However, it is critical never to let these cacti be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of humidity.
-Echinocactus are vulnerable to pests including aphids, mealybugs, scale, and white fly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+Echinocactus cacti are vulnerable to pests, including aphids, mealybugs, scale, and whitefly.
+If possible, identify the infestation as early as possible and treat it with the leave toxic option.

 Learn more at How to Grow and Care for Echinocactus.

-Geohintonia mexicana is found only in Mexico (Nuevo León), where it grows on gypsum hills near Galeana.
+This species is found only in Mexico (Nuevo León), growing on gypsum hills near Galeana.

 - Back to genus Geohintonia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.